MicrosoftDocs/azure-devops-yaml-schema/content/jobs-deployment.md

 A [deployment job](/azure/devops/pipelines/process/deployment-jobs) is a special type of job.
 It's a collection of steps to run sequentially against the environment.
-In YAML pipelines, we recommend that you put your deployment steps in a deployment job.

 :::moniker range="= azure-pipelines-2020"